 I love SAW.
-I’ve seen all of the SAW films (and ranked them) and I even love the bad ones in some sort of oddly appropriate form of masochism.
-I’ve seen just about every movie on the day it hit theaters.
-The ones I didn’t see on day one, I still always saw within the first week.
+I've seen all of the SAW films and I even love the bad ones in some sort of oddly appropriate form of masochism.
+I've seen just about every movie on the day it hit theaters.
+The ones I didn't see on day one, I still always saw within the first week.

 As you can imagine, when I heard there was an official SAW escape room in Las Vegas, I made it my mission to go through it the next time I found myself in Sin City—and on my way to CES 2020, I found myself there, so I booked a private session for myself and three colleagues.
 Into the dark, dingy world of SAW we descended.

 We actually drove by the place when we first arrived because there's no indication that the location is a SAW escape room.
 That might sound like a bad thing, but it's a testament to the place's commitment to immersion.

 Once you realize the butcher shop and meatpacking plant located at the listed address is the SAW escape room, you have to be impressed with their willingness to sacrifice foot traffic in favor of maintaining the story.

 As you walk up to the gate, you're greeted by a security guard—in our case we met Shady.
 Shady refused to acknowledge that he was an employee of the SAW escape room.
 He insisted that we were there for a tour of the EGAN & Co meatpacking facility.
 He refused to break character.
 This really set the scene beautifully and added a lot to the immersion.